Sitecore/Sitecore.Pathfinder/README.md

 ## Getting started
 The goal of Pathfinder is to make it easy to start working with Sitecore.

-1. Install a clean Sitecore (e.g. using [SIM (Sitecore Instance Manager](https://marketplace.sitecore.net/modules/sitecore_instance_manager.aspx))
+1. Install a Sitecore website (e.g. using [SIM (Sitecore Instance Manager](https://marketplace.sitecore.net/modules/sitecore_instance_manager.aspx))
-2. Create an empty folder and xcopy the Pathfinder files to the /sitecore.tools subfolder
+2. Create an empty directory (seperate from the Sitecore website directory)
-3. Execute the scc.exe in the /sitecore.tools folder
+3. Run `scc.exe new-project` in the directory
-4. Edit the scconfig.json file to setup 'project-unique-id', 'wwwroot' and 'host-name'
+4. Enter Project Unique ID, Website directory, Data Folder directory and hostname
-5. Done - you are now ready
+5. Done
-6. *Optionally:* Configure your editor by executing:
-   * Atom: `scc init-atom`
-   * Visual Studio Code: `scc init-vscode`
-   * Visual Studio: `scc init-visualstudio`
-7. *Optionally:* Copy a starter kit to your project directory.
-Starter kits are located in the /sitecore.tools/files/starterkits/ directory.

-In step 3 Pathfinder creates a blank project for you.
-It consists of a number of directories and files, including an scc.cmd file which is a shortcut to the /sitecore.tools\scc.exe file.

 ## How does Pathfinder make Sitecore development easier
 * Familiar developer experience: Edit source files, build project, test website, repeat.